 - Add in onions and cook until soft.
 Stir in Thai chilies, lemongrass, galangal and cook for another minute or two, or until fragrant.

-- Pour in chicken broth and lime zest, then bring to a simmer for about 5 - 7 minutes.
-Finish by pouring in the coconut milk and lime juice.
-Turn off heat and enjoy!
+- Pour in chicken broth and lime zest, then bring to a boil.
+Add mushrooms, fish sauce, and sugar.
+Cook for about 5 - 7 minutes or until the mushrooms are tender and chicken is cooked through.

 Notes